myduino/Hibiscus-Sense-Arduino/Exercise_13_IoT_FavoriotHTTPS/README.md

 # Exercise 13: IoT Application using Favoriot (HTTPS Protocol)

-The aim of this exercise is to create an Internet of Things (IoT) project by integrating the Hibiscus Sense board and the Favoriot IoT platform:
+The aim of this exercise is to create an Internet of Things (IoT) project by integrating secure HTTP connection between the Hibiscus Sense board and the Favoriot IoT platform:
 1. Setting Up a Favoriot Account.
 2. Setting Up IoT Device.
-3. Sending Data to Favoriot.
+3. Sending Data to Favoriot using secure HTTP connection.
 4. Visualizing Data on Favoriot Dashboard.
 5. Creating Rules for Data Alert & Notification.